paul-buerkner/paul-buerkner.github.io/_posts/blog/2017-08-30-old-brms-blogposts.md

   feature:
 ---

 Over the past two years, several people have blogged about my R package **brms**, which allows to fit Bayesian generalized non-linear multilevel models using Stan.
-This post is indended to provide links to those blog posts.
+This post is intended to provide links to those blog posts.

 ## List of blog posts